Jeangowhy/opendocs/OnJava8.md

 message.
 2. The name of the public class must exactly match the name of the file containing the compilation unit, including capitalization.
-So for Widget , the name of the file must be Widget. java , not widget. java or WIDGET. java .
+So for Widget , the name of the file must be Widget.java , not widget.java or WIDGET.java .
 Again, you’ll get a compile-time error ifthey don’t agree.
 3. It is possible, though not typical, for a compilation unit to lack a public class.
 Here, you can name the file whatever you like (although naming it arbitrarily